Takashi Toritani: Chiba Lotte Marines

 On March 10, 2020, Toritani signed with the Chiba Lotte Marines of the NPB.
+He was assigned the jersey number 00.

+On October 31, 2021, he announced his retirement from active duty for the season only.

 Playing style

 Hitting

-Toritani is a left-handed spray hitter listed at 5 ft 11 in and 170 lb.
+Toritani was a left-handed spray hitter listed at 5 ft 11 in and 170 lb.
 He stands upright in the batter's box, employing an exaggerated open stance with his hands held shoulder-high away from his body.
 Toritani has gap power and can hit fairly evenly to all fields; though the majority of his extra-base hits were to the opposite field earlier in his career, he has gradually shown an ability to pull the ball for extra bases as well.
-He is a fast runner (his six triples in 2008 were the third-most in the league) and rarely makes mistakes on the basepaths, but is generally passive and does not look to steal unless given the sign to do so.
+He was a fast base runner (his six triples in 2008 were the third-most in the league) and rarely makes mistakes on the basepaths, but was generally passive and does not look to steal unless given the sign to do so.

 Fielding

-Toritani has good range on the defensive end (he set a single-season Central League record for assists as a shortstop with 490 in 2006) and one of the strongest throwing arms of any NPB player at his position, routinely making plays from deep in the 5-6 hole (the area between third and short).
-However, he is somewhat error-prone, particularly on the throwing end of plays.
+Toritani has good range on the defensive end (he set a single-season Central League record for assists as a shortstop with 490 in 2006) and one of the strongest throwing arms of any NPB player at his position, routinely making plays from deep in the 5.5 hole (the area between third and short).
+However, he was somewhat error-prone, particularly on the throwing end of plays.
 His 15 errors in the 2008 season tied for most among Central League shortstops (Yomiuri Giants shortstop Hayato Sakamoto also committed 15).